 With packaging that is shaped during packing (for example boxes for cold cuts or bottle preforms), the operator must make sure that they follow instructions provided by the manufacturer of the package preform.
 Restrictions on temperature and time are one of the potentially critical control points of the manufacturing process, and they are placed to control chemical risks of the packaging.
 Monitoring the shaping temperature and time requires monitoring and bookkeeping inside the food establishment.

 If an operator uses a 3D printer for example to print parts for a device used in handling food, they must make sure that they follow instructions provided by the printer supplier and use materials provided by the supplier.
 Also with 3D printing, restrictions on temperature and time are one of the potentially critical control points in the manufacturing process, and they are placed to control chemical risks of the packaging.
 Monitoring the printing temperature and time requires monitoring and bookkeeping inside the food establishment.
 If raw materials are ordered independently elsewhere or the printer is used for printing something else than what has been agreed upon with the supplier, the regulatory compliance of the printed products must be ensured with necessary tests and confirmed with documents declaring the regulatory compliance of the raw materials.
 In this case, the food industry operator also becomes a contact material operator and they are bound by the responsibility to declare regulatory compliance as contact material operators.
-Further instructions can be found in Finnish Food Authority’s guideline number 17018.
+Further instructions can be found in Finnish Food Authority’s guideline for food contact materials.

 Special features of ensuring regulatory compliance of devices and furniture